imatix/gsl/README.txt

     .define I = 0
     .while I < 5
     loop iteration number $(I)
+    .I += 1
     .endwhile

 **.next**

     .next [<scope>]

-Inside a `for` or `while` loop causes immediate iteration, skipping execution of any code between the `next` command and the `endfor` or `endwhile` statement.
-If the scope is specified then the `for` loop corresponding to that scope is iterated.
+Inside a `for` or `while` loop, causes immediate iteration, skipping execution of any code between the `next` command and the `endfor` or `endwhile` statement.
+If the scope is specified, then the `for` loop corresponding to that scope is iterated.

 **.last**

     .last [<scope>]

-Inside a `for` or `while` loop causes the loop to terminate iteration immediately.
+Inside a `for` or `while` loop, causes the loop to terminate iteration immediately.
 Control passes to the line following the `endfor` or `endwhile` statement.
-If the scope is specified then the `for` loop corresponding to that scope is terminated.
+If the scope is specified, then the `for` loop corresponding to that scope is terminated.

 #### Scope Manipulation